Diabetes-Friendly Dessert Recipes

-When embarking on a low carb lifestyle in order to manage diabetes and improve blood glucose control, many people wonder, “Will I ever be able to eat a cookie again?”
-It can be hard to say no to desserts all the time, especially when it comes to celebrations, holidays, or special events.
-But there’s no need to worry!
-There are plenty of dessert options for individuals with diabetes or those following a low carb dietary pattern— it’s just about tweaking the ingredients to fit into your individualized nutrition plan.
-Learn more about the Virta Treatment here.
+If you have type 2 diabetes and are making some dietary changes, you may wonder, “Will I ever be able to eat a cookie again?”
+It can be hard to say no to desserts, especially when it comes to celebrations, holidays, or special events.
+But there are plenty of diabetes-friendly desserts and options for those eating low carb — it’s just about tweaking the ingredients to fit into your individual diet plan.

 Carbohydrates and sugars cause an insulin response.
 Fat, on the other hand, does not impact insulin.